alexchans/Recommendation_System_The_Social_Panacea/README.md

 - The script is flexible and can be easily modified to accommodate additional user attributes or adjust the weights used in similarity calculations.
 - The data preprocessing approach can be adjusted depending on the type of attribute being processed.

+---

+# Running the Server

+For instructions on how to run, test, and deploy the server hosting this recommendation system, refer to the [Server.md](./Server.md) file.

+The `Server.md` file includes:

+- Detailed steps to start the FastAPI server locally.
+- Guidance on testing endpoints.
+- Deployment instructions for platforms like Heroku.